-17.16.030 - Townhouse design standards.
+17.16.020 - Applicability.

-- A. Dimensional standards in the zoning designation. for townhouses are in (Table 2). - B. Individual tTownhouses are subject to the design standards for single-family detached dwellings in OCMC 17.14, except for [Subsection] OCMC 17.14.050.B.
-All main entrances shall open onto a covered porch that is at least sixty square feet with a minimum depth of five feet on the front or, in the case of a corner lot, the side of the home. - C. In lieu of compliance with [Subsection] 17.14.050.B, tTownhouses shall include an area of transition between the public realm of the right-of-way and the entry to the private dwelling with one of the options below.
-The entry may be either vertical or horizontal, as described below. - 1.
-A horizontal transition shall be a covered porch at least sixty (60) square feet with a minimum depth of five (5) feet between the main entrance and the street. - In lieu of a covered porch, a townhouse may substitute a vertical transition that shall be an Uuncovered flight of stairs that leads to the front door or front porch of the dwelling.
-The stairs must rise at least 3 feet, and not more than 8 feet, from grade.
-The flight of stairs may encroach into the required front yard to the same extent as a porch is permitted. - D. No more than six consecutive townhouses that share a common wall(s) are allowed.
-E. Driveway and access parking shall comply with 17.16.040.
+- The standards of this chapter apply to townhouses as well as 3-4 plexes on a single lot in any zone.
+The applications are processed as a Type I review. - 17.16.030 Townhouse design standards. - A. Townhouses shall meet the dimensional standards of the underlying zoning designation. - B. Six of the residential design elements in OCMC 17.14.040.A shall be included on the front facade of the structure. - C. The garage shall not extend closer to the street than the furthest forward living space on the street-facing façade.
+Townhouses shall include an area of transition between the public realm of the right-of-way and the entry to the private dwelling with one of the options below. - 1.
+A covered porch or patio at least sixty square feet with a minimum depth of five feet between the main entrance and the street. - 2.
+Uncovered stairs that lead to the front door or front porch of the dwelling.
+The stairs shall rise at least three feet, and not more than six feet, from grade. - E. No more than six consecutive townhouses that share a common wall are allowed. - F. Driveway and access parking shall comply with OCMC 17.16.040. - G. Outdoor space and tree requirements shall comply with OCMC 17.16.050.